Clicky

 • If you store it on a slip in the water, then you can get a cable lock to secure it to the dock or drive-up slip.

-I suggest a simple cable lock like this one (Amazon Link Ad) because it will fit most bow hooks on PWCs or the many spots on trailers.
+Even better is a simple cable lock like this one (Amazon Link Ad) because it will fit most bow hooks on PWCs or the many spots on trailers.
 It’s simple to use and just effective enough to make thieves look somewhere else.

 Keep in mind, it’s not about having the strongest lock, but about being a little more annoying than your neighbor.